Best starting points

 • A simulator-hardware layer developed in the microphysics paper.

-• A direct bridge into quantum mechanics, gravity, and the Standard Model.
+• A direct bridge into the effective quantum description, gravity, and the Standard Model.

 • A path from simulation theory into physics unification.